How to apply to the Environmental Damages Fund

 Eligible applicants are not-for profit organizations and may include:

-Individuals, businesses, and/or other federal departments or agencies are not eligible to apply for funding, but are encouraged to partner with eligible applicants.
-Offenders that have been fined or made monetary payments directed to the EDF are not eligible to apply or to partner with eligible groups for fines or monetary payments they have made that were directed to the EDF.
+Individuals, businesses, international entities, and/or other federal departments or agencies are not eligible to apply for funding, but are encouraged to partner with eligible applicants.
+Offenders that have been fined or made monetary payments directed to the EDF are not eligible to apply or to partner with eligible groups to apply for the funding resulting from the fines or monetary payments they made.

 Eligible projects